stormearthandlava/stormearthandlava.github.io/guide/general/talents.md

                 <p markdown="1">Adds an interaction between {{ site.data.spell.es }} and {{ site.data.spell.lb }} for added burst.
 Note that this talent applies a *debuff* to the target you cast {{ site.data.spell.es }} on, so you'll want to ensure the target will survive long enough for {{ site.data.spell.lb }} and its {{ site.data.spell.mastery }} proc to deal their damage.</p>
                 <hr><br>
                 <h4>{{site.data.talent.eote}} (EotE / Echo)</h4>
                 <p markdown="1"> Quite a simple talent to understand, EotE just adds a charge to {{ site.data.spell.lvb }}.
 At face value this may not seem impactful, but once you consider that effects which reset the cooldown on {{ site.data.spell.lvb }} will now instead grant a charge, the benefits are clear.
 Echo adds value by allowing extra time for you to cast {{ site.data.spells.lvb }} instead of needing to cast it immediately when it comes off cooldown.
-This is because you'll lose no DPS by choosing to cast another spell while {{ site.data.spell.lvb }} has less than 2 charges, as the second charge "cooling down" does not translate to wasted DPS.</p>
+This is because you'll lose no DPS by choosing to cast another spell while {{ site.data.spell.lvb }} has less than 2 charges, as the second charge "cooling down" does not translate to wasted DPS.
+This makes this talent helpful for any kind of movement compared to the other two.</p>
                 <hr><br>
                 <h4>{{site.data.talent.eb}} (EB)</h4>
                 <p markdown="1"> This is a relatively short CD (12 sec) that grants a random secondary stat buff (Critical Strike, Haste, or Mastery) for 10 seconds.
 It should be used on cooldown, and you should not behave differently based on which buff you get -- just treat it as a passive increase.</p>
                 <hr><br>
-                <p markdown="1">**Recommendation:** {{site.data.talent.eote}} should be taken for most situations and synergises better with {{site.data.talent.mote}} (if taken). {{site.data.talent.ee}} should only be considered if you are able to benefit from the debuff on every cast. {{site.data.talent.eb}} can be taken for AOE if you don't want to worry about the {{site.data.spell.lvb}} charges or the {{site.data.talent.ee}} debuff.</p>
+                <p markdown="1">**Recommendation:** {{site.data.talent.eote}} should be taken for most situations and synergises better with {{site.data.talent.mote}} (if taken). {{site.data.talent.ee}} should only be considered if you are able to benefit from the debuff on every cast.
+The recent {{ site.data.spell.lb }} buff made this talent better than {{site.data.talent.eote}} in simulations.
+But don't forget that {{site.data.talent.ee}} is quite weak versus movement. {{site.data.talent.eb}} can be taken for AOE if you don't want to worry about the {{site.data.spell.lvb}} charges or the {{site.data.talent.ee}} debuff.</p>
             </div>
         </div>
     </div>